hb9ssb/trx-control/README.md

 * Yaesu FT-897
 * Yaesu FT-817

-A special dummy transceiver driver exists for development and testing purposes.
+A special simulator transceiver driver exists for development and testing purposes.

 ## More information